idlab-discover/easy-openvpn-server/README.md

    ```

 3. Import the `.ovpn` config file into the VPN application of your device.

-The config file is set so the client will first try to connect using the fast udp protocol.
-If that fails, it will fall back to the harder-to-block tcp protocol which resembles HTTPS traffic.

 By default, the VPN will advertise itself as the default gateway, meaning that **all the traffic of your device will be sent over the VPN**.
 This is useful to secure your internet access or to pretend you are in a different country.